Bye Bye. (Nanase Aikawa song): Jennifer Ellison version

 Jennifer Ellison covered the title track "Bye Bye Boy" in English and released it as a single in 2004.
 It is her second, and so far, final single.
 It reached number 13 on the UK charts.

 The music video for "Bye Bye Boy" features Ellison and an all-girl rock band.
 In the video Ellison dances en pointe, as she was a trained ballet dancer who won multiple championships.

-In 2006, The song got minimal attention in the United States when music download programs such as Lime Wire and Bear Share would have this song on there, mislogged as Paris Hilton as the performer, fans thinking it is a track on the hotel heiress' debut album.